Documentation

 Packages

 A mog package is a versioned .zip archive.
 Each package has a mog.yaml manifest declaring its name, version, type, supported targets, and install paths.
-Package types are skill, rule, bundle, and template.
+Package types are skill, rule, bundle, template, and mcp.

 Targets

-Packages declare which agent environments they support: cursor, claude-code, codex, or generic.
-The CLI auto-detects your environment based on marker files (.cursor/, .claude/) and installs to the appropriate path.
+Packages declare which agent environments they support: cursor, claude-code, codex, gemini-cli, windsurf, openclaw, or generic.
+The CLI auto-detects your environment and installs to the appropriate path.

 Entitlements

-When you purchase a package (free or paid), you receive an entitlement.
-The entitlement is checked server-side before a signed download URL is issued.
+When you purchase a package (free or paid), you receive an entitlement checked server-side before a signed download URL is issued.
 Entitlements persist indefinitely unless revoked.

 Spend policies